1 - Setting up for the Bootstrap Installer

 • New EMR cluster: The configurator script will:

-• Download the certificates and key encryption files from ESA.
+• Download the certificates and key encryption files from ESA/PPC.

 • Create the Big Data Protector installation files for a new EMR cluster.